chijames/Poly-Encoder/README.md

 ## DSTC 7 Augmented Data (from ParlAI)

+0. This dataset setting does not work for cross encoder.
+For details, please refer to this [issue](https://github.com/chijames/Poly-Encoder/issues/7).

 1. Download the data from ParlAI [website](http://parl.ai/downloads/dstc7/dstc7_v2.tgz) and keep only ubuntu_train_subtask_1_augmented.json.

 2. Move ubuntu_train_subtask_1_augmented.json into dstc7_aug/ then python3 parse.py.